Non-transitive pseudo-Anosov flows: Smale chains and the structure of wandering sets

 Now suppose that $L_0$ is a lozenge in a chain of lozenges $L_{-k}, L_{-(k-1)}, \ldots L_0$ (possibly with $k=0$), that satisfy conditions \ref{item_Smale_wandering}--\ref{item_Smale_no_triple_shared_corners}.
 Up to relabelling we assume that $c_1$ is the corner of $L_0$ that is not shared with $L_{-1}$.
 Let $c_i$ denote the corner shared by $L_{i}$ and $L_{i+1}$, and let $c_{-k}$ denote the remaining corner (of $L_{-k}$) at the end of the line.
 Apply the argument above to the corner $c_{-k}$, to find a lozenge $L_{-k-1}$ sharing corner $c_{-k}$, and if $c_{-k}$ is not singular it will share also a side with $L_{-k}$.
 Let $c_{-k-1}$ denote the opposite corner of $L_{-k-1}$.
 Again, proceeding inductively, we obtain a bi-infinite chain $\cW = \{L_i\}_{i\in \bZ}$ of lozenges with corners $c_i$ and $c_{i+1}$; all distinct.
 In particular, $\cW$ satisfies all conditions of \ref{def_Smale_chain}, thus $\cW$ is a Smale chain. \end{proof}

-Combining this with the work done in the previous section, we can prove that Smale chains exist and ``separate" distinct Smale classes, in the following sense: \begin{theorem} Suppose $x, y \in \cR_G$, $x \nsim_G y$, and $\cF^+(x) \cap \cF^-(y) \neq \emptyset$.
+Combining this with the work done in the previous section, we can prove that Smale chains exist and ``separate" distinct Smale classes, in the following sense: \begin{theorem} Suppose $x$ and $y$ are in distinct Smale classes and $\cF^+(x) \cap \cF^-(y) \neq \emptyset$.
 Then there exists a Smale chain $\cW$ such that $\cF^+(x) \cap \cF^-(y)$ is contained in $\cW$ and the closure of the Smale class of $x$ contains a corner of $\cW$. \end{theorem} Note that, if the lozenges of $\cW$ have nonsingular corners, then we may of course find a corner in the Smale class of $x$, the statement about the {\em closure} of the Smale class is simply to include singular points if needed.

+\begin{proof} Suppose first that $x$ is an isolated prong singularity.
+Then by Proposition \ref{prop:isolated_fixed_points}, $x$ has a wandering lozenge in each of its quadrants.
+Thus, $\cF^+(x) \cap \cF^-(y)$ is on a side shared by two wandering lozenges with corner $x$.
+Proposition \ref{prop:Smale_chain} says this pair of lozenges may be extended to a Smale chain, and the conclusion follows.

+The same argument applies if $y$ is an isolated prong singularity.
+So we now assume that both $x$ and $y$ are in $\cR_G$.

-\begin{proof} Since $x \nsim_G y$, we have that $p:= \cF^-(y) \cap \cF^+(x) \notin \Fixbar_G$.
+Since $x \nsim_G y$, we have that $p:= \cF^-(y) \cap \cF^+(x) \notin \Fixbar_G$.
 Consider the connected component $I$ of $\cF^+(x) \setminus \Fixbar_G$ containing $p$.
 If this is infinite, then by Lemma \ref{lem:get_wandering_substrip}, the endpoint of $I$ is the corner of a pair of wandering lozenges with $p$ on its shared side.
 By Proposition \ref{prop:Smale_chain}, this pair can be included into a Smale chain, and we are done.

 If instead, the connected component is finite, then Theorem \ref{thm:complement_of_fixbar} says that $I$ is equal to the intersection of a (finite) line $\cL$ of wandering lozenges with $\cF^+(x)$.
 Proposition \ref{prop:Smale_chain} again says that this can be included into a Smale chain.
 Finally, the product structure on Smale classes (Proposition \ref{prop:product_structure_general}) implies that the corner of $\cL$ closest to $x$ along $\cF^+(x)$ lies in the closure of the Smale class of $x$. \end{proof}